Jurassic World Fallen Kingdom: Release date, cast, plot, rumors

 Bluer than Blue: Owen's pet raptor Blue is the only surviving raptor, and there are hints she'll play a major part in the plot.
 "Blue's DNA will form the architecture of a completely new creature," a voice says in one of the trailers.
 It seems as if the secret recipe for creating dinosaurs is no longer a secret, with some characters intending to make and use them as weapons.
 A source told the Daily Mail that Blue's DNA will be combined with the fearsome Indominus Rex, the hybrid dino that died in the last film.

-Character building: There'll be a third Jurassic World film in 2021, and Colin Trevvorow, who directed the first of the trilogy and co-wrote and produced this second one, will direct.
-He told Entertainment Weekly that Claire and Owen will be back for No. 3 (it's not like we really expected either of the stars to die in this film), and that some of the characters introduced in Fallen Kingdom will play big roles in the final film.
+Character building: There'll be a third Jurassic World film in 2021, and Colin Trevorrow, who directed the first of the trilogy and co-wrote and produced this second one, will direct.
+He told Entertainment Weekly that Claire and Owen will be back for No. 3. (it's not like we really expected either of the stars to die in this film.)
+And some of the characters introduced in Fallen Kingdom will play big roles in the final film.

 Splish-splash: There's reportedly an underwater scene where Owen has to rescue Claire and IT technician Franklin Webb (Justice Smith) from a sinking gyrosphere.
 It sounds like a lot of bodily fluids were, uh, released in the pool where that scene was filmed.